BetMGM Bonus Code ROTOBG150 Offers $150 in Bonus Bets for MLB, NBA on TNT Odds & More

-Whether you want to wager on the first full week of MLB action or the NBA on TNT doubleheader, you can sign up with the BetMGM bonus code ROTOBG150 and receive an offer featuring Bet $10, Win $150 in bonus bets if your first wager wins.
+Whether you want to wager on today's MLB action or the NBA on TNT doubleheader, you can sign up with the BetMGM bonus code ROTOBG150 and receive an offer featuring Bet $10, Win $150 in bonus bets if your first wager wins.

 This offer is available to BetMGM bettors in Colorado, Michigan, New Jersey, Pennsylvania and West Virginia.
 The $150 is paid out as three $150 bonus bets.